-- Garmin Vivofit / Connect App – a gift from my family two Christmases ago.
+- Connect App + Garmin Vívofit – A birthday gift from my family.

-- 5kRunner App – this $2.99 investment helped me get in shape for my first 5k.
+- 5kRunner App – With this $3 investment I got in shape for my first 5k.

-- Podcasts – I also listen to podcasts while I run.
+- Podcasts – Sometimes I change it up and listen to podcasts while I run.
 Current favorites include: The Moth, This American Life, New Yorker Fiction.

-- Challenged my husband, who recently got a pedometer, to a 10,000-steps competition.
-(I know the 10,000 steps are arbitrary, but I still like having them as a milestone.
-In fact, those 10,000-steps are what inspired me to start running - because I didn’t have time to walk them all.)
+- I got a pedometer for my husband and challenged him to a steps competition.
+While I know the 10,000 steps are arbitrary, they still serve as a useful milestone.
+In fact, it was those 10,000 steps that inspired me to start running - because I didn’t have time to walk them all 10,000 of them.)

-- Recruited a few friends to walk and/or run with me.
+- I invited friends to walk and/or run with me.
 It’s good for us all, right?
-Plus, it’s a great way to keep up with friends!

-- Invited a few other friends to go to Zumba with me.
+- I invited a few other friends to go to Zumba with me.
 Just $5 a class at our local rec center.
 Great music, great company.

-- Signed up for a neighborhood 5k.
+- I signed up for a neighborhood 5k.
 Did I mention that I

 am was not a runner?
 (See what I did there?
 Now I am a runner.)

-- Invited my 11-year old to run with me on the weekends.
+- I invited my 11-year old to run with me on the weekends.
 (We take turns playing favorite songs for each other.
 I love learning what she’s into!)

-- Realized that my neighbor goes to the same gym I do.
-(Now we go to the gym together.)
+- I realized that my neighbor and I have memberships at the same gym.
+Now we go to the gym together.